KTH/devops-course/contributions/feedback/abyel/readme.md

 ## Title

-Feedback on "The fundamentals of DevOps culture and how to transition to DevOps" Essay
+Feedback on "The fundamentals of DevOps culture and how to transition to DevOps" essay.

 ## Names and KTH ID